hujinquan/learngit/readme.txt

-git is a vision control system git is a free software
+git is a distributed vision control system git is a free software